jumphone/scRef/README.md

 # scRef
-A reference-based toolkit for single-cell analysis
+A reference-based toolkit for single-cell analysis <a href='https://github.com/jumphone/scRef/wiki'>Visit Wiki</a>

 # dbRef
 A web resource of references. <a href='/Reference/'>Visit dbRef</a>